Kieran Fleming

-Kieran or Ciarán Fleming (born 25 October 1959 - 2 December 1984), was a volunteer in the 4th Battalion, Derry Brigade of the Provisional Irish Republican Army (IRA) from the Waterside area of Derry, Northern Ireland.
+Kieran or Ciarán Fleming (25 October 1959 - 2 December 1984), was a volunteer in the 4th Battalion, Derry Brigade of the Provisional Irish Republican Army (IRA) from the Waterside area of Derry, Northern Ireland.
 He died while attempting to escape after a confrontation with British troops in 1984.

 Background

-Fleming was the youngest son of Paddy and Maud Fleming and grew up in the Waterside area of Derry.
+Fleming was the youngest son of Paddy and Maud Fleming and grew up in the waterside area of Derry.

 Paramilitary activities

 Fleming became involved in the Irish republican movement from an early age and spent most of his formative years imprisoned in the republican H-Blocks of HMP Maze.
 He was convicted of the murder of Royal Ulster Constabulary (RUC) officer Linda Baggley in 1976 and imprisoned.

 Maze Escape

 On 23 September 1983, Fleming was involved in the Maze Prison escape, the largest break-out of prisoners in Europe since World War II and in British prison history.
 Fleming, along with 37 other republican prisoners, armed with 6 hand-guns, hijacked a prison meals lorry and smashed their way out of HMP Maze past 40 prison wardens and 28 alarm systems.
 During the escape Gerry Kelly shot and injured a prison warden as the officer attempted to foil the escape.